 When using a telescope to view planets (like Jupiter) or objects that are distant at very high magnifications, you mightn’t need glasses because the exit pupil of the telescope is small and the light entering your eye so tiny that interference from astigmatism is negligible.

-If you wear glasses, for comfort choose eyepieces designed for long eye relief.
+If you wear glasses, for comfort when using a telescope, you should opt for eyepieces designed for long eye relief.

 Let’s have a look at eyeglass-free if you have astigmatism.